 Some people qualify for Extra Help automatically, and other people have to apply.

-Who should apply for Extra Help?
+Extra Help?

 In most cases, to qualify for Extra Help, you must have income and resources below a certain limit.
 These limits may go up each year.

-Income and resource limits in 2025:
+Income and resource limits in 2025

-What you'll pay under Extra Help in 2025
+Extra Help 2025

 -

-Plan premium: $0
+Plan Premium: $0

 -

-Plan deductible: $0
+Plan Deductible: $0

 -